newrelic/nri-redis/README.md

 1. Download the Redis integration.
 2. Copy the `redis-definition.yml` and `/bin` into `/var/db/newrelic-infra/newrelic-integrations`
-3. Add execute permissions for the binary file nr-redis (if required)
+3. Add execute permissions for the binary file nri-redis (if required)
 4. Copy `redis-config.yml` into `/etc/newrelic-infra/integrations.d`

 ## Contributing Code